tbrown1979/Tweeper/README.md

 *   Make a cleaner UI.
 I'm new to frontend development.
 *   Clean up javascript.
 (It's pretty poor)
 *   Use ES percolation queries to filter tweets sent to client
+*   Make a word count for tweeted programming languages.